The Missing Cross to Purity

 And so none can worship God, who is a spirit,

-but they must come to the truth in their inward parts,
+unless they come to the truth in their inward parts,

 and to the spirit of God in themselves;